thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 > lite-server will auto-reload any changes you make, so you don't have to hit "refresh" in your browser.
 If your text editor / IDE has autosave turned on, by the time you tab from your editor to your browser, it will have already refreshed 🎉

-## Example of a simple interactive app in Angular 1 (using components)
+## Getting started with simple interactive app in Angular 1 (using components)

 The baseline for having an interactive in Angular requires you to complete at least 4 steps: